gracele246/individualgit/tech.md

 ## TT1
 ### Linked Lists
 - Data Structures conversation continue with the discussions of Linked Lists.
 There is an implementation built into Java providing an implementation to help you visualize this Data Structure internally.
 Stacks and Queues can be built on top of Linked Lists and this implementation and code examples show LinkedList used as nodes in these Data Structures.
+-
+### Java Generic `T` and Java Iterable
+> `T` is the iterator variable.
+Iterators are used to retrieve elements one by one.
+Every class that implements Iterable interface appropriately, can be used in the enhanced For loop (for-each loop).
+The need to implement the Iterator interface arises while designing custom data structures.

 - Linked list are a way of keeping and managing a list of Objects
 - ABCD have Data and Next pointer
 - E is illustrative of inserting a new Object